 - D.1 Before penalty points are issued, there must be sufficient evidence to prove, on the balance of probabilities, the offence or breach of licensing requirements.
 The issuing of penalty points is not a formal sanction in its own right; it is merely an open and transparent method of how a driver will be assessed in terms of the 'fit and proper person' test.
-The points system is predominately an internal management tool for ensuring that drivers who repeatedly contravene regulations and/or this policy are referred to the Tier 3 Manager with responsibility for licensing to consider whether or not they continue to meet the fit and proper person requirements of Appendix A. As part of that referral, the driver's penalty offences will be re-considered in light of any mitigating circumstances the driver wishes to be considered. - D.2 Points issued to either a proprietor or driver will be confirmed in writing within ten (10) working days from the discovery of the contravention or the conclusion of an investigation into a complaint, whichever is the later. - D.3 If a driver, proprietor or operator accumulates twelve (12) or more points within a period of two (2) years from the date they are imposed, they will be required to attend a disciplinary hearing with the General Licensing Sub Committee, where the appropriate action will be taken in accordance with this policy. - D.4 More than one accumulation of penalty points in excess of the twelve (12) point threshold in any two (2) year period is likely to result in the officer with delegated responsibility for licensing revoking a licence due to the person failing to satisfy the 'fit and proper person' test as defined in Appendix A. - D.5 Once the matter has been dealt with, the points will be removed if a suspension or revocation is imposed.
-If the "live" period is extended or a written warning given, however, the points will remain "live" for the normal two -year period.
+The points system is predominately an internal management tool for ensuring that drivers who repeatedly contravene regulations and/or this policy are referred to the licensing manager to consider whether or not they continue to meet the fit and proper person requirements of Appendix A. As part of that referral, the driver's penalty offences will be re-considered in light of any mitigating circumstances the driver wishes to be considered. - D.2 Points issued to either a proprietor or driver will be confirmed in writing within ten (10) working days from the discovery of the contravention or the conclusion of an investigation into a complaint, whichever is the later. - D.3 When issued, the penalty points will remain "live" for a period of two (2) years from the date they are imposed so that only points accumulated in a rolling twenty four (24) months period will be taken into account. - D.4 If a driver, proprietor or operator accumulates twelve (12) or more points within a period of two (2) years from the date they are imposed, they will be required to attend a disciplinary hearing with the General Licensing Sub Committee, where the appropriate action to be taken in accordance with this policy. - D.5 More than one accumulation of penalty points in excess of the twelve (12) point threshold in any four (4) year period will result in the (insert officer title) revoking a licence due to the person failing to satisfy the 'fit and proper person' test as defined in Appendix A. - D.6 Once the matter has been dealt with, the points will be removed if a suspension or revocation is imposed.
+If the "live" period is extended or a written warning given, however, the points will remain "live" for the normal two-year period. - D.7 Even though penalty points have been issued by an Authorised Officer of Bedford Borough Council Taxi & Private Hire Policy the Council, if it is subsequently found that the driver has previously been issued with penalty points, or has been formally cautioned, for similar offences, the Council reserves the right to cancel the penalty points and deal with the matter in accordance with the provisions of Part 6 of this policy.
+The penalty points system will operate without prejudice to the Council's ability to take other action under appropriate legislation or as provided for by this policy.

-- D.6 Even though penalty points have been issued by an Authorised Officer of the Council, if it is subsequently found that the driver has previously been issued with penalty points, or has been formally cautioned, for similar offences, the Council reserves the right to cancel the penalty points and deal with the matter in accordance with the provisions of Part 6 of this policy.
-The penalty points system will operate without prejudice to the Council's ability to take other action under appropriate legislation or as provided for by this policy. - D.7 In assessing whether penalty points are appropriate to address the concerns raised, the enforcing officer will have regard to matters such as, but not limited to: - (i) previous warnings - (ii) previous penalty point offences - (iii) mitigating circumstances - (iv) seriousness of the misconduct - (v) effect of the misconduct on the passengers, public or other drivers - (vi) the likelihood of the misconduct being repeated - (vii) acceptance of the misconduct/remorse for their actions - (viii) co-operation with any investigation - D.8 The decision to award penalty points will be taken by a team leader or manager with responsibility for Licensing, the licensee will have the right to request a review of the decision.
-The review will be carried out by a Chief Officer with responsibility for licensing.
+- D.8 In assessing whether penalty points are appropriate to address the concerns raised, the enforcing officer will have regard to matters such as, but not limited to: - (i) previous warnings - (ii) previous penalty point offences - (iii) mitigating circumstances - (iv) seriousness of the misconduct - (v) effect of the misconduct on the passengers, public or other drivers - (vi) the likelihood of the misconduct being repeated - (vii) acceptance of the misconduct/remorse for their actions - (viii) co-operation with any investigation - D.9 There is no right of appeal against the award of penalty points by an Authorised Officer of the Council as this is not a formal sanction in its own right.